 Students also rely on their I Can Read Code Card.
 This enables students to pronounce words correctly by linking letters or groups of letters to specific sounds.
 Each lesson teaches and reinforces one new sound from the Code Card each week.

 After the reading session, comprehension questions were asked to test how well students understood the story they had read.
 A spelling test was also conducted afterward, followed by another reading session.

 What struck us was the small class size (each class has a 1:8 teacher-student ratio) and the one-to-one attention devoted to each student.
 Each student is given the chance to read aloud, independently.

 We also liked that students are challenged to excel, without the hand-holding you see in other enrichment classes.
 When students face difficulties reading a word, they are not given answers immediately.

 Students are encouraged to try pronouncing a word on their own, using their Screener and Code Card as an aid.
 This helps them become independent readers who need not rely on teachers to tell them the answers.
-In turn, is what improves their confidence in approaching unfamiliar text.
+In turn, this is what improves their confidence in approaching an unfamiliar text.

 Most importantly, students seemed to be enjoying themselves during the class, enthusiastically answering questions and engaging with the teacher.
 Ultimately, we believe that learning to read should be fun and interactive, and I Can Read’s lessons definitely deliver in that regard!